Mitromica omanensis

 Mitromica omanensis is a species of sea snail, a marine gastropod mollusk, in the family Costellariidae, the ribbed miters.

 Description

 The length of the shell attains 7.3 mm.

 Distribution

-This marine species occurs off Oman.
+This marine species occurs in the Western Indian ocean, more specifically it is found off the coast of Oman.
+Omanensis inhabits marine benthic environments, likely in deeper waters or specialized habitats often associated with rocky or sandy substrates, typical for this genus in the region.